 - The user generates a START condition by setting the START enable bit, SEN (SSPCON2<0>). - SSPIF is set.
-The MSSP module will wait the required start time before any other operation takes place. - The user loads the SSPBUF with the address to transmit. - Address is shifted out the SDA pin until all 8 bits are transmitted. - e) The MSSP module shifts in the ACK bit from the slave device and writes its value into the SSPCON2 register (SSPCON2<6>). - f) The MSSP module generates an interrupt at the end of the ninth clock cycle by setting the SSPIF bit. - g) The user loads the SSPBUF with eight bits of - b) Data is shifted out the SDA pin until all 8 bits are transmitted. - The MSSP module shifts in the ACK bit from the slave device and writes its value into the SSPCON2 register (SSPCON2<6>). - The MSSP module generates an interrupt at the end of the ninth clock cycle by setting the SSPIF bit. - k) The user generates a STOP condition by setting the STOP enable bit, PEN (SSPCON2<2>). - Interrupt is generated once the STOP condition is complete.
+The MSSP module will wait the required start time before any other operation takes place. - The user loads the SSPBUF with the slave address to transmit. - Address is shifted out the SDA pin until all 8 bits are transmitted. - The MSSP Module shifts in the ACK bit from the slave device and writes its value into the SSPCON2 register (SSPCON2<6>). - The MSSP module generates an interrupt at the end of the ninth clock cycle by setting the SSPIF hit - The user loads the SSPBUF with eight bits of data - Data is shifted out the SDA pin until all 8 bits are transmitted. - The MSSP Module shifts in the ACK bit from the slave device and writes its value into the SSPCON2 register (SSPCON2<6>). - The MSSP module generates an interrupt at the end of the ninth clock cycle by setting the SSPIF hit - 11.
+The user generates a STOP condition by setting the STOP enable bit PEN (SSPCON2<2>). - 12.
+Interrupt is generated once the STOP condition is complete.

-14.4.5 BAUD RATE GENERATOR
+15.4.7 BAUD RATE GENERATOR

-In I2C Master mode, the reload value for the BRG is located in the lower 7 bits of the SSPADD register (Figure 14-14).
-When the BRG is loaded with this value, the BRG counts down to 0 and stops until another reload has taken place.
-The BRG count is decremented twice per instruction cycle (TcY) on the Q2 and Q4 clocks.
+In I2C Master mode, the baud rate generator (BRG) reload value is placed in the lower 7 bits of the SSPADD register (Figure 15-17).
+When a write occurs to SSPBUF, the baud rate generator will automatically begin counting.
+The BRG counts down to 0 and stops until another reload has taken place.
+The BRG count is decremented twice per instruction cycle (TCY) on the Q2 and Q4 clocks.
 In I2C Master mode, the BRG is reloaded automatically.
-If Clock Arbitration is taking place, for instance, the BRG will be reloaded when the SCL pin is sampled high (Figure 14-15).